smtifahim/TARA-Demo-App/README.md

-# TARA Ariticle Search Demo Application
+# TARA Article Search Demo Application

 A demo article search app for TARA acupuncture research, built using HTML and JavaScript.
 The app is currently deployed on Netlify.